Sunday, April 5, 2015

 Professor Faraday, who was then near the end of his life, spoke at the luncheon, and told those present that he had seen a balloon ascent when he was a boy and it was this that excited him to take an interest in science.
 He had witnessed wonderful progress over the pst 50 years and had not doubt that the next 50 years would bring about remarkable progress in scientific achievement.
 How right he was.

 At four o'clock all and sundry, upwards of 2000 people, moved to one of the workshops which had been prepared for a concert.
 Various musical talents were assembled including Wolverton's Barss Band, which opened the proceedings.
 This was followed by a ball.
 The proceeds from the concert and dance went to the Northampton infirmary - later Northampton general Hospital.

-At about 8 o'clock a telegram arrived to report that the two balloonists, Coxwell and Glassier, had descended at the village of Littleport near Ely at 2:28 pm.
+At about 8 o'clock a telegram arrived to report that the two balloonists, Coxwell and Glashier, had descended at the village of Littleport near Ely at 2:28 pm.
 The distance travelled in that hour and a half was about 70 miles.
 Ballooning was a risky business for these intrepid pioneers.
-On this occasion they passed through snow storm at a height of three miles and on previous occasions, at a height of 5 1/2 miles Glassier had passed out, and at 7 miles, Cowell's hands were so numb that he could only release the gas valve with his teeth.
+On this occasion they passed through snow storm at a height of three miles and on previous occasions, at a height of 5 1/2 miles Glashier had passed out, and at 7 miles, Coxwell's hands were so numb that he could only release the gas valve with his teeth.

 This was a deliberate attempt to achieve the highest altitude ever, and in this they succeeded.
-Cowell was the experienced balloonist nd had been at it professionally since 1848. his companion Dr Glassier was a Fellow of the Royal Society and had been recruited by Cowell to undertake the scientific measurements.
+Cowell was the experienced balloonist nd had been at it professionally since 1848. his companion Dr Glashier was a Fellow of the Royal Society and had been recruited by Coxwell to undertake the scientific measurements.